gsypolt/pop-quiz-two/README.md

 # Pop Quiz Detais

 This activity will help us understand scripting gaps occurring and how we want to shape the next round of training.
+This project includes necessary cucumber files and folders structure and Gherkin.
+To complete the pop quiz, you will need to write the step definition code for Quiz One and Quiz Two.

 ## Setup